Sidesaddle: Riding techniques

-The spur and the whip are employed as supportive riding aids, in addition to weight and seat, used in a humane manner for cueing, not punishment.
-The English rider's whip is carried on the off (right) side, and is used in place of the rider's right leg to cue the horse on the off side.
+The spur and the whip are employed as supportive riding aids, in addition to weight and seat, used for cueing, not punishment.
+The English rider's whip is carried on the off (right) side, and is used in place of the rider's right leg to cue the horse on that side.
 The sidesaddle whip is between two and four feet long, depending on style of equipment and competition rules, when applicable.
 Western riders generally use the romal (a type of long quirt attached to the end of a set of closed reins) to support cues in place of the right leg.
 If the rider wears a spur to assist the use of her leg, she will wear only one, on the left boot.

 Riders hold the reins evenly, not allowing one rein to be longer than the other.
 Most sidesaddle designs also force the rider to carry her hands a bit higher and farther from the horse's mouth than in a regular saddle.
 Because high hands on a direct pressure bit such as the snaffle bit may encourage the horse to carry its head too high, use of bits with curb bit pressure, such as a pelham bit or a double bridle, which help the horse lower its head to a proper position, are often seen in sidesaddle competition.

 The horse used in sidesaddle riding will have additional training to accustom it to the placement of the rider and the use of the whip to replace off side leg commands.
 The horse also may need to adapt to a different and higher hand position.
 However, most well-trained horses adapt to the basics fairly quickly and generally can be used for riding both sidesaddle and astride.